Red Cross Releases Name Of Nurse Taken Hostage; New Zealand Fears For Her Safety

 That October, she was in a Red Cross convoy delivering supplies to medical facilities in Idlib, according to the ICRC.
 Gunmen stopped the vehicles and took Akavi, Rajab and Bakdounes – along with four other people who were released the following day.

-ISIS demanded ransom from the Red Cross in fluctuating amounts, starting at under $1.1 million USD and rising at times to over $22 million, according to The New York Times.
+ISIS demanded ransom from the Red Cross in fluctuating amounts, starting at under $1.1 million and rising at times to over $22 million, according to The New York Times.
 The ICRC told the Times that Akavi's captors answered proof-of-life questions, convincing the humanitarian institution that they were in fact holding the nurse captive.

 According to the Herald, Akavi's captors also emailed her family in New Zealand demanding a ransom and threatening that media coverage would lead to her death.